-- Offences shall be investigated by an officer of the rank of Inspector within a period of 30 days, and trial has to be completed in one year, unless extended by the court for reasons to be recorded in writing.
+- Offences shall be investigated by an officer of the rank of Inspector within a period of 30 days, and the trial has to be completed in one year unless extended by the court for reasons to be recorded in writing.

 - Looking at the interventions required during the current Covid-19 outbreak, the Central Government has been given a concurrent role with the State Governments to take any measures that may be needed to prevent the outbreak of an epidemic or the spread thereof.
 In addition, the scope of inspection of vessels arriving or leaving the country has been enlarged to include road, rail, sea and air vessels.

 - Presumption of Guilt in Grievous Hurt Cases